Oakville Town Council

-The Oakville Town Council is the governing body of the Town of Oakville, Ontario, Canada.
+Oakville Town Council is the governing body of the Town of Oakville, Ontario, Canada.

 The council consists of the mayor plus fourteen elected councillors elected among seven wards.
 Within each ward, the Town Councillor represents the ward solely in Oakville Town Council, while the Town and Regional Councillor is a member of the governing council of the Regional Municipality of Halton in addition to being a member of the Town Council.